 - Only take what you need on the boat or better, just you and your swim wear (and your camera).

-- There’s a nearby resort, Brumini Resert where you can rent a locker (you can keep your towel and change of clothes) for ₱110.
+- There’s a nearby resort, Brumini Resert where you can rent a locker (you can keep your towel and change of clothes) for 110 PHP.
 You can also take a shower there.

 - There are tons of restaurants around the area so you can have your breakfast there.

-I wish I could say I had fun swimming with the whale sharks, seeing them up close is truly an experience I will not forget.
-However, how they operate in Oslob does not promote ecotourism.
-I wish they would be stricter when it comes to implementing the rules & guidelines and tourists should educate themselves prior to doing this activity.
-They should also learn how to follow the rules and not be selfish just for the sake of having a selfie.
+I wish I could say I had a good time swimming with the whale sharks, but seeing them up close is an experience I’ll never forget.
+However, the manner in which they operate in Oslob does not promote ecotourism.
+I wish they were stricter in enforcing the rules and guidelines, and tourists should educate themselves before engaging in this activity.
+They should also learn to respect the rules and not be selfish just for the sake of having a selfie.

-Here is a list of various budget accommodations in Oslob Cebu.
-You may book your reservations via the links below.
-I recommend booking immediately to avail of their discounted rates.
+Here is a list of more affordable places to stay in Oslob, Cebu.
+Reservations can be made using the links provided below.
+I recommend making your reservation as early as possible to take advantage of their discounted rates.

 - GUILLY’S PLACE